How Does LendingTree Get Paid?

 Getting a $10,000 loan with bad credit

-You’ll probably find that the average interest rate on a $10,000 loan with bad credit is high, but there are some strategies you could employ to get a more affordable loan.
+Average rates are high on a $10,000 loan with bad credit, but there are some strategies you can use to get a cheaper loan.

 Add a cosigner